intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/ppml.md

     ./generate-password.sh used_password_when_generate_keys
     cd ..
     ```
-    This scrips will generate 2 files in `./ppml/scripts/password` dir.
+    This scrip will generate 2 files in `./ppml/scripts/password` dir.

     ```bash
     key.txt